 Sitting in the mountain pose can improve posture and alignment.

 These chair yoga poses are great for seniors to improve their mental and physical well-being.
 However, it’s best to do them under the guidance of an expert to ensure maximum safety and effectiveness.
-Book a free 1-on-1 session with a coach and experience the benefits of guided yoga coaching!

 Here’s a gentle and effective 10-minute chair yoga sequence designed to help you build strength, flexibility, and balance—all while staying seated and safe.
 Regular practice can improve joint mobility, boost energy, and enhance brain function in seniors.